koushik-bug/AL-MCCI/README.md

 ```

 ## Output Files
-There is a total 10 output files generated after a successful calculations-
+There is a total 10 output files generated after successful calculations-
 The main files are
 ```
 1) input_file.in.out            # Main output file, which contains information on subspace size, energy, and spin value with each iteration.